ngrieves/Transiting-Brown-Dwarfs/README.md

 ![Mass-Radius-plot](https://github.com/ngrieves/Transiting-Brown-Dwarfs/blob/main/plots/mass_radius.pdf)

 This google sheet containing known information from published transiting brown dwarfs and very low mass stars https://docs.google.com/spreadsheets/d/1zGLkzwrH9-RQbL6hyso5X3Lro0zBsY0SNtIteA5hfdo/edit?usp=sharing can be downloaded as a csv file, 13-150Mjuptransitingcompanions.csv, and used within the codes to make the tables and plots.
-Feel free to make a copy or contact me for editing priveledges or suggestions.
+Feel free to make a copy to edit on your own or contact me for suggestions.